realworldocaml/book/book/records/README.md

 In the preceding code, we defined variables corresponding to the record fields first, and then the record declaration itself simply listed the fields that needed to be included.
-You can take advantage of both field punning and label punning when writing a function for constructing a record from labeled arguments:[label punning]{.idx}[records/label punning in]{.idx}
+You can take advantage of both fields punning and label punning when writing a function for constructing a record from labeled arguments:[label punning]{.idx}[records/label punning in]{.idx}